marwahaha/csp-parisi/README.md

 Be careful!
 The runtime is $ \Omega( num_pts^{r+1} ) $.
 This example above may take 15 minutes on a laptop.

-### Get values for all Boolean predicates with up to 3 variables
+### Get values for all Boolean predicates

+This enumerates through all truth tables.
+Running up through $k=3$ takes 5-10 minutes on a laptop.

 ```python
 for k in range(1, 4):